sagihaider/sagihaider.github.io/_pages/about.md

 Please feel free to explore this website by using the navigation panel on the top and links on the left.
 Don't hesitate to contact me if you want any additional information or if you are interested in a research collaboration.
 Hope you'll enjoy it!

+I'm interested in supervising PhD students.
+However, I am currently not having any external funding to support.
+Students with their own funding, please feel free to contact.